-- A. Community Psychiatric Supportive Treatment/Case Management (CPST) - Organizations offering case management and/or community psychiatric supportive treatment for supported employment and substance use shall ensure that the following services are available and provided according to the specific needs and choices identified in the individualized personcentered treatment plan: - Assistance necessary for the person to attain the goals of his or her person-centered treatment plan for recovery.

-- Ongoing vocational and substance use assessments and review of supports and services to ensure the continuing availability of required services. - Substance use and vocational counseling, support, and treatment services identified in the person's individualized person-centered plan. - d.
+- Organizations offering case management and/or community psychiatric supportive treatment for supported employment and substance use shall ensure that the following services are available and provided according to the specific needs and choices identified in the individualized personcentered treatment plan: - a.
+Assistance necessary for the person to attain the goals of his or her person-centered treatment plan for recovery. - Ongoing vocational and substance use assessments and review of supports and services to ensure the continuing availability of required services. - c.
+Substance use and vocational counseling, support, and treatment services identified in the person's individualized person-centered plan. - d.
 Assistance in further developing the competencies the person needs to increase his or her social support network and to minimize social isolation and withdrawal brought on by behavioral health issues. - e.
 Assistance in the development and implementation of a plan for accessing benefits and entitlements and for assuring income maintenance. - f.
 Assistance with securing and maintaining employment in an appropriate setting. - g.
 Assistance with engaging in personally meaningful activities, to include educational pursuits and volunteer work. - h.
 Assistance in developing and maintaining a tobacco, alcohol, and other drug-free lifestyle. - i.
-Assistance in developing the skills to self-manage his or her illness. - j.
-Assistance in accessing needed self-help and peer support services. - k.
-Assistance in learning specific skills and abilities related to effectively functioning in each major life area. - I. Assistance in locating and effectively utilizing all necessary community services in the medical, social, legal, and behavioral health areas and ensuring that all services are coordinated. - m.
-Development of a pre-crisis plan and assistance in crisis intervention and stabilization as needed. - n.
-Coordination with other providers to monitor the person's health status, medical conditions, and his or her medications and potential side effects.
+Assistance in developing the skills to self-manage his or her illness. - Assistance in accessing needed self-help and peer support services. - Assistance in learning specific skills and abilities related to effectively functioning in each major life area.

-- o.
-Staff shall provide or help the individual access the services identified in the person's individualized person-centered treatment plan. - Families, significant others, and collaterals shall participate in case management services with the written authorization of the person served. - Q. When the person is in need of, but avoiding treatment, outreach is conducted to encourage the person's participation in treatment. - r.
+- Assistance in locating and effectively utilizing all necessary community services in the medical, social, legal, and behavioral health areas and ensuring that all services are coordinated. - Development of a pre-crisis plan and assistance in crisis intervention and stabilization as needed. - n.
+Coordination with other providers to monitor the person's health status, medical conditions, and his or her medications and potential side effects. - o.
+Staff shall provide or help the individual access the services identified in the person's individualized person-centered treatment plan. - Families, significant others, and collaterals shall participate in case management services with the written authorization of the person served. - q.
+When the person is in need of, but avoiding treatment, outreach is conducted to encourage the person's participation in treatment. - r.
 All case management services are carried out in partnership with the person served.

-Staffing
+2. Staffing

-- All staff providing case management services shall receive appropriate training on case management specific to supported employment and substance use. - b.
+- a.
+Supervisors will identify appropriate training to assure clinical competency in supported employment and substance use for staff providing case management services.
+Staff will be provided opportunities to participate in training opportunities identified. - b.
 Staff providing case management services shall have a minimum of an Associate's Degree. - c.
 Clinical supervisors of case management or CPST services shall have, at a minimum, the qualifications listed in § 1.6 of this Part; or a Bachelor's Degree in a relevant human service field and have a minimum of three (3) years full time experience providing behavioral healthcare services to the population served.